xu737/FAST-MAD/README.md

 **DLinear**: We use a non-overlapping sliding window with a length of `100`, and the patch length is set to `10`.
 The Adam optimizer is used.
 The learning rate is set to `1e-5`.

-**Transformer**: It is trained using the ADAM optimizer with L2 loss, an initial learning rate of `1e-4`, and a batch size of `32`.
+**Transformer**: It is trained using the Adam optimizer with L2 loss, an initial learning rate of `1e-4`, and a batch size of `32`.

-**Autoformer**: It is trained with L2 loss using the ADAM optimizer with an initial learning rate of `1e-4`.
+**Autoformer**: It is trained with L2 loss using the Adam optimizer with an initial learning rate of `1e-4`.
 Batch size is set to `32`.
 The training process is early stopped within 10 epochs.

 **Crossformer**: We roll the whole set with stride `1` to generate different input-output pairs.
 The learning rate is set to `1e-5`, and the Adam optimizer is used